Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 ## **Features**
 ---
+When a user performs an action on the site, the user will get an alert message at top of page that automatically disappear in 3 sec. (actions: signup, login, logout, commenting blogpost).

 ### **Navigation**

 Navigation menu is at the top and is easy to find and simple to use.
+The navigation bar includes links to Home, Register and Login - it also have a short message.

 ![Navigation](static/images/navbar.jpg)